mgratch/ddp/iodd/README.md

 ## Vagrant Config
 URL: //ddp.dev

-1. Copy the vagrantfile from sixlabs/vagrant into the root of your project.
+1. Copy the vagrantfile from the vagrant directory into the root of your project.
 2. Run ``vagrant up`` it will provision and setup the database
 3. Sync the database using Migrate DB Pro